 photo by Matthew Pandolfe

-Emma Rosa Went is a theatre director who makes new and classic-text plays.
+Emma Rosa Went is a Brooklyn-based theatre director who makes new and classic-text plays.
 Her work is heartfelt, intimate, collaborative, and sexy.
-She is currently on staff at the Public Theater as the inaugural Directing Fellow, where she will direct the world premiere of Else Went's INITIATIVE in Fall 2025.
+She is currently on staff at the Public Theater as the inaugural Directing Fellow, where she is directing the world premiere of Else Went's play INITIATIVE.

-Emma is an alum of the Drama League Directors Project, the SDCF Observership Program, and the FAIR Program at OSF.
+Emma is an alum of the Drama League Directors Project (Classical Directing Fellowship, First Stage Residency;) SDCF Observership Program, and the FAIR Program at OSF.
 She was a 2023 Finalist for the Barbara Whitman Award.
-Emma currently teaches Shakespeare at Marymount Manhattan College.
-She went to Sarah Lawrence.
-SDC Member.
+Emma taught Shakespeare at Marymount Manhattan College from 2024-2025.
+She is a Member of SDC, and she is represented by WME.
+Find her on Substack.